dvav/dgeclust/README.md

 **DGEclust** is a program for clustering digital expression data, generated from next-generation sequencing assays, such as RNA-seq, CAGE and others.
 It takes as input a table of count data and it estimates the number and parameters of the clusters supported by the data.
-Internally, **DGEclust** uses a *Hierarchical Dirichlet Process Mixture Model* for modelling (over-dispersed) count data, combined with a *blocked Gibbs sampler* for efficient Bayesian learning.
+Internally, **DGEclust** uses a hierarchical *Dirichlet Process Mixture Model* for modelling (over-dispersed) count data, combined with a *blocked Gibbs sampler* for efficient Bayesian learning.